konsumer/angular-cardflow/README.md

 You can force the current card, if you don't want it to be the first one.

-### animTime

-You can set the speed that it animates, in seconds.
-Default is 0.25.

 ### margin

 You can set the margin between cards, in pixels.
 Default is 10.